Oroville, California: Media

+Radio

 Oroville is home to KOYO-LP, a low-power community radio station owned and operated by the Bird Street Arbor Day Media Project.
 The station was built by numerous volunteers from Oroville and around the region in April 2002 at the second Prometheus Radio Project barnraising.
 KOYO-LP broadcasts music, news, and public affairs to listeners at 107.1FM.

+Print

+The Oroville Mercury-Register is a newspaper published in the city and dates back to 1873.
+It's owned by MediaNews Group.